alekseyzin/projectOLX/README.md

 # Ads Board

-During developing i have used React, Redux-Saga, GraphQL querry and functional component.
+During development, I have used to React, Redux-Saga, GraphQL query, and functional component.

 __Site__: http://alzsuccess.surge.sh/